ericpgreen/g2r_coaching/reports/sim.md

     effectiveness of coaches?

 These questions have clear parallels with the literature on therapist effects in psychotherapy research.
-Therapist effects are defined as, “the contribution that can be attributed to therapists when evaluating the efficacy of a psychological intervention”.
+Therapist effects are defined as:

+> The contribution that can be attributed to therapists when evaluating
+> the efficacy of a psychological intervention.

 Estimated by multilevel models, therapist effects are typically represented as a percentage of the outcome variability due to therapists.
+We would like to estimate the ‘coach effect’ in the G2R model.

-We are interested in conducting a secondary analysis of the Cohort 1 data to estimate what percentage of variability in outcomes can be attributed to coaches.
-The purpose of this document is to outline an empirical strategy for the analysis.
+We propose to conduct a secondary analysis of the Cohort 1 data to estimate what percentage of variability in outcomes can be attributed to coaches.
+A possible limitation of this analysis is that the coach randomization was broken, but the extent to which AVSI had to deviate from the orignial assignments is not yet clear (to us at least).
+At a minimum, this analysis will generate new hypotheses about the influence of coaches in a setting that has very little (if any) empirical work.

 # Design